osharaki/spark-logger/README.md

-# Sparkpeople Logger
+# Spark Logger
-Sparkpeople Logger is a Chrome extension for easier and more efficient food tracking on [Sparkpeople.com](https://www.sparkpeople.com).
+Spark Logger is a Chrome extension for easier and more efficient food tracking on [Sparkpeople.com](https://www.sparkpeople.com).

 The extension acts as an alternative to the *Favorites* tab, which only allows food to be logged one at a time, and enables simultaneous logging of multiple foods.